-"The police are people too"The people of Lorengippi used to run away in fear, as soon as they saw someone wearing a uniform.
-But after Danish Demining Group has facilitated dialogue, they now see the police as their allies instead of the enemy.
+"The police are people, too"The people of Lorengippi used to run away in fear as soon as they saw someone wearing a uniform, but after the Danish Demining Group (DDG) facilitated dialogue, they began to see the police as their allies instead of their enemies.
 This development has created a whole new atmosphere among the residents of Lorengippi.

 By: Sara Schlüter

-In Northwestern Kenya in the regions bordering Uganda, there were massive problems and conflicts between different ethnic groups and between the residents and the police.
+In Northwestern Kenya along the regions bordering Uganda, there were large problems and conflicts between different ethnic groups and between the residents and the police.

-Almost all people in this area are pastoralists and there have - as far back as anyone can remember - been problems with cattle raiding across the regions and borders.
-Furthermore the areas have been definedby great mistrust of the police, who were seen as brutal and corrupt.
-Not always without merit.
-All of these problems made it more or less impossible for Angelin Lomukuny and the other residents to live normal lives or move outside the city limits.
+Almost all people in this area are pastoralists and there have, as far back as anyone can remember, been problems with cattle raiding across the regions and borders.
+Furthermore, the areas have been defined by great mistrust of the police, who were seen as brutal and corrupt - not always without merit.
+This made it more or less impossible for Angelin Lomukuny and the other residents to live normal lives or move outside the city limits.
 However, things have changed.

 The name change is part of a larger reform of the police service that the Kenyan government is currently implementing to make it more professional.
-As part of this process DDG conducts a wide variety of trainings with officers and local authorities in this area.
+As part of this process, DDG conducts a wide variety of training of officers and local authorities in the area.

-But this in all in the past, Angelin Lomukuny underlines.
+Now this in all in the past, Angelin Lomukuny emphasises.

-Nathan Akal is the chief of Lorengippi - the title of the top official of an administrative location in Kenya.
+Nathan Akal is the chief of Lorengippi, the title of the top official of an administrative location in Kenya.
 He explains that the village has become much safer in the last few years.
-This is both on account of the improved relationship with police but also because of improved relations with the neighboring tribes of Pokots and Tepes.
-The only contact the between the tribes used to be the cattle raids.
+This is both on account of the improved relationship with police and improved relations with the neighboring tribes of Pokots and Tepes.
+The only contact between the tribes used to be the cattle raids.
 At the same time, the tribes were protecting their own raiders against the police.

-But two years ago DDG took initiative to dialogue meetings between the neighboring communities and that had an instant effect, much in the same way as the meeting with the police did.
+However, two years ago DDG took the initiative to organize dialogue meetings between the neighboring communities.
+This had an instant effect, much in the same way as the meeting with the police did.

-Back at the dialogue meeting one of the participants from the local police service is 46 year old Alfred Alea.
+Back at the dialogue meeting, one of the participants from the local police service is 46 year old Alfred Alea.
 He is a police reservist and has lived in the area of Lorengippi for more than 26 years.
-He is very happy about the changes which have taken place.
+He is very happy about the changes that have taken place.

 "DDG has really helped us to bring peace to this area.
 The dialogues that DDG facilitate have enabled the community members to know that we can only achieve peace by talking to each other and working together.
 We have now experienced peace in this area for the last two years thanks to DDG’s efforts to bring together the police and the local community," Albert Alea says.